 If the amount of the annuity payments we calculate is less than the monthly minimum required according to our administrative rules, we may pay you the total contract value, less any fees, in one lump sum.
 You may ask to begin annuity payments at an earlier date.
 A spousal waiver or consent may be required for locked-in contracts.
-The rate we use will be the annuity rate in effect at that time.
+The rate we use is the annuity rate in effect at that date.

-Section 15 Private Client program
+Section 12 Private Client pricing

-We may offer a Private Client program.
-If available, it provides a cost effective investment solution and may provide enhanced services.
+We may offer Private Client pricing.
+If available, it provides a cost effective investment solution.

-The Private Client program is subject to our administrative rules.
-We may discontinue or change all or part of the program, including any class of units offered under the program.
+Private Client pricing is subject to our administrative rules.
+We may discontinue or change all or part of the pricing, including any class of units offered.

 Contact your insurance advisor for more information.
-For information on which segregated funds are available in the Private Client program, see our website at sunlifegifs. ca/investmentoptions or talk to your insurance advisor.
+For information on which segregated funds are available for Private Client pricing, see our website at sunlifeglobalinvestments.com/investmentoptions or talk to your insurance advisor.

-15.1 Participating in the Private Client program
+12.1 Private Client pricing eligibility

-To enter the Private Client program your contract must meet a minimum market value in Private Client eligible units.
+To receive Private Client pricing your contract must meet a minimum market value in Private Client eligible units.

 Minimum amounts, segregated funds, sales charge options and fund classes that are eligible are subject to our administrative rules and can change.
-For a current list of what is eligible, see our website at sunlifegifs.ca/ investmentoptions or talk to your insurance advisor.
+For a current list of what is eligible, see our website at sunlifeglobalinvestments. com/investmentoptions or talk to your insurance advisor.

-We may increase the minimum market value for the Private Client program at any time.
+We may increase the minimum market value for Private Client pricing at any time.
 We may make an exception to this minimum based on the holdings in one or more eligible products according to our administrative rules.

-If at any time the market value of your Private Client eligible units falls below the minimum, we may terminate your participation in the program without notice.
+If at any time the market value of your Private Client eligible units falls below the minimum, we may terminate your participation without notice.

-15.2 Private Client management fees
+12.2 Private Client management fees

-When the market value of units in eligible segregated funds is equal to or more than the minimum for the Private Client program, you will receive a reduced management fee for those units.
+When the market value of units in eligible segregated funds is equal to or more than the minimum for Private Client pricing, you will receive a reduced management fee for those units.
 We calculate management fee reductions daily and apply them to the contract at the end of the month.
-For information on the management fee reductions see our website at sunlifegifs.ca/privateclientprogram.
+For information on the management fee reductions see our website at sunlifeglobalinvestments.com/privateclientpricing.

 Private Client units will automatically receive the management fee reduction as long as the market value of all eligible units remains at or above the minimum required.
 These units will not receive the management fee reduction while the market value is below the minimum.

-For all eligible units, except O class units, we apply the management fee reduction monthly by allocating additional units to your contract.
+For all eligible units, except O class, we apply the management fee reduction monthly by allocating additional units to your contract.
 The additional units do not affect your guarantees.
-For information on the management fees, see our website at sunlifegifs.ca/investmentoptions or talk to your insurance advisor.

 For O class units we collect the management fee, net of the management fee reduction, plus applicable taxes, monthly directly from your O class units proportionately from each fund.
 The redemption of units to pay the management fee does not affect your guarantees.
-For information on the management fees, our website at sunlifegifs.ca/ investmentoptions or talk to your insurance advisor.
+For the management fees, see our website at sunlifeglobalinvestments.com/ investmentoptions or talk to your insurance advisor.

-If we terminate your participation in the Private Client program, we may switch your O class units to the equivalent value of FEL units of the same fund within the contract without any sales charges.
+If we terminate your participation in Private Client pricing, we may switch your O class units to the equivalent value of FEL units of the same fund within the contract without any sales charges.